CombatWombatHub/aiml-notes/README.md

 # general-machine-learning

-Notes on a general variety of machine learning concepts and algorithms
+- Notes and practice with a general variety of machine learning concepts and algorithms

+## Goal

+- become a jack-of-all trades,
+- a generalist with a lot of AI/ML disciplines
+- not a laser-focused PINN specialist

+## Focuses

+- generative
+- classifiers

+## Concepts

+- tokenization

 ## Previous Repos
-- note that some other repos have some contents from these

 - I created this back when I was first taking DataCamp courses:
     - https://github.com/CombatWombatHub/Datacamp_AI_ML
 - I started taking some notes on GitLab from Machine Learning Mastery courses too.
 There wasn't much there, so I'll just replicate or copy it.